-It's a debate that's been going on for decades: what's the best trucking movie of all time?
+It's a debate that's been going on for decades: what are the best trucking movies of all time?

 Black Dog starring Patrick Swayze, perhaps?
 But Smokey and the Bandit is one of the greatest!
 How about Breaker!
 Breaker?
 It has Chuck Norris in it!

-Everyone has a favorite, and because we couldn't agree on one, our drivers at Road Legends decided to compile a list of the greatest trucking films ever made.
+Everyone has a list of their favorite trucking movies, trucking song, or even a trucking meme that they can laugh on.
+And because we couldn't agree on one, our drivers at Road Legends decided to compile a list of the greatest trucking films ever made.

 1. Duel (1971)